 The Gospel Is the Means to Faith; Faith Produces Obedience

 And now, finally, in verse 26, we see what it was all designed to produce: the obedience of faith among all the nations.
-Notice both of those phrases: “. . . has been made known to all the nations . . . to bring about the obedience of faith.”
+Notice both of those phrases: “has been made known to all the nations . . . to bring about the obedience of faith.”
 If there is any people group on planet earth where faith in Jesus Christ is not producing conformity to Jesus Christ God’s aim for the gospel is not complete.

 Now notice how the first thing Paul says in verse 25 and the last thing he says in verse 26 relate.
-First, God makes us strong through the gospel — that is, strong in faith (see 1:11–12).
+First, God makes us strong through the gospel — that is, strong in faith (see Romans 1:11–12).
 That is what the gospel does.
 Then, at the end of verse 26, the gospel is aiming at the obedience of faith.
 So the gospel strengthens us in faith so that we will live obedient lives.
 This is called “the obedience of faith.”
 The gospel is the means to obedience because it is the means to faith and obedience comes from faith.

-And with this, Paul closes his letter with the very same aim that he began with in Romans 1:5, “We have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the nations.”
+And with this, Paul closes his letter with the very same aim that he began with in Romans 1:5: “We have received grace and apostleship to bring about the obedience of faith for the sake of his name among all the nations.”
 Notice three parallels between the beginning and the ending.
 (1) His aim is the obedience of faith.
 (2) This is for all the nations, not just Israel.
 (3) In Romans 1:5, this is all “for the sake of his [Jesus’s] name,” and in Romans 16:27, Paul breaks into the concluding doxology: “to the only wise God be glory forevermore through Jesus Christ.”
 For the sake of Jesus’s name and for the glory of God through Jesus is the same thing.
-That is the ultimate goal of the gospel: The gospel awakens and strengthens faith which leads to conformity to Christ which displays the glory of God.
+That is the ultimate goal of the gospel: the gospel awakens and strengthens faith that leads to conformity to Christ, which displays the glory of God.

 So in the beginning and the ending of this letter Paul says that the gospel and his apostleship (and, by implication, our ministry and your life!) has this great aim: that Jesus Christ would be seen as glorious — magnificent — among all the peoples of the world by means of the obedience of Christians which flows from their faith in him.